 (D) Transcription Costs for Electronic, Digital, or Video Proceedings by CRS.
+The following provisions apply if CRS is directed to prepare a transcript from an electronic recording of a proceeding covered by CRS.

-- a.
+a.
 All privately ordered transcripts require an initial 50% nonrefundable deposit, with the balance due upon receipt.
-No transcript shall be released by CRS until payment has been made in full. - b.
-Payment for privately ordered transcripts shall be made payable to the State of Florida by attorney trust account check, money order or official bank check. - c.
-The following fees are established for routine audio or transcription services and expedited transcription services.
+No transcript shall be released by CRS until payment has been made in full.

+b.
+Payment for privately ordered transcripts shall be made payable to the State of Florida by attorney trust account check, money order, official bank check, or credit card.

 Delivery Time Number Cost per page

 if available due to resources

 24 hours (overnight) Original and two (2) \$10.25

 Each additional copy \$1.10

 Three (3) business days from Original and two (2) \$9.75

 deposit Each additional copy \$1.10

 Six (6) business days from Original and two (2) \$8.50

 deposit Each additional copy \$1.10

 Ten (10) business days Original and two (2) \$7.25

 Each additional copy \$1.10

-Thirty (30) days from deposit Original and two (2) \$6.00
+Thirty (30) days from deposit Original and two (2) \$6.25

 Each additional copy \$1.10

-Appeals Original and two (2) \$5.00
+Appeals Original and two (2) \$6.25

 and disks

 Each additional copy \$1.10